Huntley Dethatching Lawn Services

 Huntley’s neighborhoods each present unique thatch management challenges due to variations in soil, development age, and landscape features:

-- Historic Downtown: Oldest lawns, compacted Drummer silty clay loam, mature tree canopy, slow thatch decomposition, frequent moss and disease issues.
+- Historic Downtown: Oldest lawns, compacted Drummer silty clay loam, mature tree canopy, slow thatch decomposition, frequent water ponding

 Huntley Development Services Department